SIX UNFORGETTABLE EVENINGS.

 A reception follows in the Meeting House gallery.

-For the following twenty-five years Calliope toured North America, frequently introducing to audiences for the first time the music and instruments of the 13th through the 17th centuries.
-The ensemble has performed in many of the nation’s most prestigious concert halls in New York, Los Angeles, Washington D.C., Philadelphia, Cleveland and other cities.
-The group has made five recordings and numerous soundtracks for TV and radio.
-As part of winning the Naumburg Award, Calliope was able to commission two new works for mixed renaissance instruments.
-With the commission of Peter Schickele’s BESTIARY in 1984, the group was influential in creating a new niche for early musicians, that of playing new music on old instruments as well as some crossover into jazz, folk, and popular music.
+The group made five recordings and numerous soundtracks for TV and radio.
+As winner of the Naumburg Chamber Music Competition in 1976, Calliope was able to commission two new works for mixed renaissance instruments.
+With the commission of Peter Schickele’s Bestiary in 1984, the group was influential in creating a new niche for early musicians, that of playing new music on old instruments as well as some crossover into folk and popular music.
+Although Calliope stopped touring in 2000, the group has continued to perform concerts and educational concerts in the Northeast.

 Calliope members are Allan Dean, Professor of Trumpet at the Yale University School of Music, where he also coaches brass chamber music and directs the Yale Cornet and Sacbut Ensemble.
 In addition to Calliope, he performs with Summit Brass, the St. Louis Brass Quintet, and the New York Cornet and Sacbut Ensemble.